 Types of Investments

 Stocks, bonds, mutual funds and Advisory Products available through a Wells Fargo Advisors brokerage account.

 10% IRS early withdrawal penalty if withdrawn before age 59½ unless exception applies.

 - Separation of service after five years and reaching age 55

-- Substantial equal periodic payments over life expectancy
+- Substantially equal periodic payments over life expectancy

 - Qualified military reservist

 - Must be established by the last day of the business’ fiscal year

 - Contributions may be made up through the business tax filing date (plus extensions)